alzizou/MultiTags_UWB/README.md

 # MultiTags_UWB
-Relative position estimation using two UWB tags and one UWB anchor
+Relative position estimation using two or more UWB tags and one UWB anchor